-Recently, we demonstrated a novel pathway induced by G-CSF of Plg-dependent stem cell mobilization from the bone marrow that requires MMP-9 activation and regulation of the SDF-1/CXCR-4 pathway and that this Plg-dependent pathway is important for cardiac repair after an MI.
+Recently, we demonstrated a novel pathway induced by G-CSF of Plg-dependent stem cell mobilization from the bone marrow that requires MMP-9 activation and regulation of the SDF-1/CXCR-4 pathway, and that this Plg-dependent pathway is important for cardiac repair after an MI.

-Strategies to prevent thrombosis have lagged far behind due, in part, to the contribution of multiple and as yet undefined genetic factors that lead to thrombotic risk.
+Strategies to prevent thrombosis have lagged far behind due to, in part, the contribution of multiple and as yet undefined genetic factors that lead to thrombotic risk.
 In a region on mouse chromosome 17 that is homologous to a region in humans, we identified a candidate gene, EMILIN2, as a thrombosis modifier.
 EMILIN2, an extracellular matrix protein, is expressed in bone marrow and platelets and plays a role in the platelet function.

 Cardiovascular disease is the leading cause of death in the United States.
 Our research investigates how cells are recruited to the sites of heart and blood vessel injury and contribute to the progression of disease and influence recovery.